 As a result, marketers are planning to put more money into TikTok, Snapchat, and Pinterest ads, networks that typically haven’t always been a priority in social media marketing.
 This is due to marketers finding these platforms to be more effective at reaching business goals than in the past.

-These more niche networks continue to grow - with TikTok hitting one billion users - but the reason could be that users find ads on these networks less intrusive, and are more receptive to them than on other platforms.
-A Kantar study revealed that consumers found TikTok ads to be more inspiring and enjoyable than ads on other platforms, and Pinterest has a higher ROI than other social networks.
+These more niche networks continue to grow - with TikTok surpassing one billion users - but the reason could be that users find ads on these networks less intrusive, and are more receptive to them than on other platforms.

 But why is this the case?
 Well, unlike other platforms, these networks aren’t over-saturated with ad content (at least not yet), so users are likely less ad-fatigued.
 But more importantly, these networks encourage content that fits organically into these platforms, i.e. TikTok’s tagline “Don’t make ads.
 Make TikToks”, Pinterest’s “Stop interrupting, start inspiring”, and Snapchat’s “Become a part of Snapchatters’ everyday conversations.”

-These platforms provide businesses with a space where they can engage with their audience rather than push self-serving ads that fail to resonate.
-People are holding ads to higher standards when it comes to creativity, so if a brand wants to stand out in 2022, they need to cultivate ads that enrich the distinct experiences offered by the different kinds of social networks.
+People hold ads to higher standards when it comes to creativity, so if a brand wants to stand out in 2023 and 2024, they need to cultivate ads that enrich the distinct experiences offered by the different social networks.

 Influencer marketing